ibm-messaging/mq-ansible/roles/setupenvironment/README.md

 # SetupEnvironment
-Configures platform specific attributes such as disk space
+Configures platform specific attributes such as disk space.